Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Methodology

 \subsection{Inclusion}

-We curated a shared library of relevant papers for comprehensive full-text review, refining the selection to 143 papers.
-After retrieving the papers from digital libraries, we performed forward and backward citation tracking, identifying 34 additional papers, resulting in a final count of 177 papers.
+We curated a shared library of relevant papers for comprehensive full-text review, refining the selection to 147 papers.
+After retrieving the papers from digital libraries, we performed forward and backward citation tracking, identifying 34 additional papers, resulting in a final count of 181 papers.
 Once the list was finalized, we tagged the papers based on tasks, data representations, and research locations.
-This tagging helped us develop a taxonomy of representation types and downstream tasks (related to \textbf{RQ1} and \textbf{RQ2}) and visualize the information for \textbf{RQ3}.
+This tagging helped us develop a taxonomy of representation types and downstream tasks (related to \textbf{RQ1} and \textbf{RQ2}) and visualize the bibliographic properties of the publications.